bernhardAxonIvy/doc/source/designer-guide/data-modeling/persistence/entity-class-editor.rst

 Accessibility
 ^^^^^^^^^^^^^

-Axon Ivy Project Tree > double click on an Entity Class entry in the tree
+|ivy| Project Tree > double click on an Entity Class entry in the tree

 New > Entity Class > then the editor opens if the class was created successfully